matomo-org/developer-documentation/docs/4.x/working-with-piwiks-ui.md

 Note: it is not necessary to add the resulting UMD file to the `'AssetManager.getJavaScriptFiles'` event.
 Matomo will automatically detect if one is there and use it (if the plugin is activated).

+**eslint**

+The Vue CLI is configured to run ESlint on files while building UMDs.
+If ESlint finds a style problem based on one of the rules we configure, it will be printed out in the output of `vue:build`.
+Sometimes the actual problem or way to fix it is not clear from the error message.

+The easiest thing to do in this situation is to search for the rule name in a search engine.
+Each rule has associated documentation online that describes what the error means, why the rule exists and how to fix the error.

 ### AngularJS files

 _Use of AngularJS is deprecated, please use Vue.js 3 instead._